-The Dual Degree Program in law and business is designed to train qualified law and business students for careers in the private or public business sectors and the legal profession.
-The interaction between law and business is becoming more pervasive and intense, and graduates of the Dual Degree Program may be expected to be involved directly in this interaction.
+The dual degree program in law and business is designed to train qualified law and business students for careers in the private or public business sectors and the legal profession.
+The interaction between law and business is becoming more pervasive and complex, and graduates of this program will be prepared to navigate and handle this rapidly changing environment.

 All course requirements of both schools must be met.
 There are no waivers in the MBA program.
-No required courses in the School of Law may be waived.
+No required courses in the Law School may be waived.

 As of Fall 2010, a student must complete a minimum total of 117 hours of credit in order to earn the two degrees as follows:

 - 70 hours in the School of Law

 - 23 hours of MBA core courses in the Graduate School of Business

 - 24 hours of MBA elective courses in the Graduate School of Business

 The required 70 law credit hours must include all courses listed as ‘Required First-Year Courses’ and ‘Required Advanced Courses’ on the Degree Requirements page.